We are actively recruiting and encourage all those interested to get in contact with us.

 Ongoing professional development

 Support with professional development – at a minimum, all staff are supported to progress to a Level 2 Diploma in Health and Social Care which is funded by us, however optional not compulsory.
 We understand that not everyone is suited to this type of learning but we will encourage and support you to personally develop.
+However all staff must complete the Care Certificate within your probationary period.

 There will be regular supervision and appraisal systems and access to supplementary training courses.